richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_ResourceDiagnostics.md

 ### Step 2: Archive to Storage Account

-First, we will configure Data Explorer to archive Query-related logs to a Storage Account.
+First, we will configure Data Explorer to archive Command logs to a Storage Account (both as demonstration and to support easy ADX ingestion).

 _Note: These instructions can apply to any Azure resource type (via **Monitoring** >> **Diagnostic Settings**)_